jvrousseau/mapbox-gpx/README.md

-# Strava GPX -> Mapbox Tileset Conversion
+# GPX -> Mapbox Tileset Conversion

- my strava runs provide me some elevation data as well as heartrate.
-I wanted to map those out.
-This is a basic script that converts each segment into a `lineString` with the available properties (time, elevation, heartrate, etc.).
+ This is a basic script that converts each segment of a GPX file into a `lineString` with the available properties (time, elevation, heartrate, etc.).
 I also created a basic map to read and style the data.

  ## usage